jenyu7/dwsource/lct-10.md

 ## Memes and Memory ##
 The aim meme refers to the history of the origin of the word meme from the book The Selfish Gene.
 This book was about how cultural information spreads and is shared.
-Fun Fact: it's pronounced meme so that it soudns like gene 😆
+Fun Fact: it's pronounced meme so that it sounds like gene 😆
 ## Some more Shared Memory Functions ##
 ### shmdt(pointer) ###
 * Detach a variable from a shared memory segment